-By supporting DocBook output, <oXygen/> allows you to use the generated documentation within customized documentation workflows.
-A custom format can also be generated by setting an XSLT stylesheet that receives as input an XML file with a known structure defined by a schema that comes with <oXygen/>.
+By supporting DocBook output, oXygen allows you to use the generated documentation within customized documentation workflows.
+A custom format can also be generated by setting an XSLT stylesheet that receives as input an XML file with a known structure defined by a schema that is included in oXygen.

-Now you can choose a specific language to be used in documentation generated for schemas containing annotations in multiple languages.
+You can now choose a specific language to be used in documentation generated for schemas containing annotations in multiple languages.
 If no language is selected, all the annotations will be generated having the "xml:lang" attribute set, allowing to perform further filtering using other tools.

 The documentation output is carefully designed with a balanced selection of colors and a neat layout.

-<oXygen/> XML Editor delivers the best available performance for generating XML schema documentation.
-Even for the largest XML schemas (thousands of components), <oXygen/> generates the complete documentation within a couple of minutes.
+oXygen XML Editor delivers the best available performance for generating XML schema documentation.
+Even for the largest XML schemas (thousands of components), oXygen generates complete documentation within minutes.